Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 The specified call to ignore must be in a ringing state with an incoming direction.
 The call will be ended as a result of the operation.

-The SDK will emit a `call:stateChange` event locally when the operation completes.
+The SDK will emit a [call:stateChange][13] event locally when the operation completes.
 The remote participant will not be notified that the call was ignored.